 I couldn’t have enjoyed this program more.
 The self-paced format was perfect for me, and Lisa Robinson has been an outstanding instructor: smart, patient, kind, and responsive.

-This certificate program is designed for individuals who are seeking a career change and the skill set for a successful transition into the paralegal profession.
+This certificate program, offered in partnership with the Institute of Career Development (ICD), is designed for individuals who are seeking a career change and the skill-set for a successful transition into the paralegal profession.
 The Duke Online Paralegal Program is a 300-hour course of study designed to train students in the aspects of the profession most in demand and most desired by attorneys.

 This program is offered entirely online, as a self-paced program.
 There are no specific due dates or deadlines for assignments or exams.
 However, students must complete the coursework in its entirely within one year.